howtographql/howtographql/content/backend/typescript-apollo/9-deployment.md

 ![Prisma Connection String format](https://i.imgur.com/qxnUKrS.png)

-Note that the **Arguments** portion is optional and is not present in your connection string.
+Note that the **Arguments** portion is optional and is absent in your connection string.

 This format is based on the [official PostgreSQLl format for connection URLs](https://www.postgresql.org/docs/current/libpq-connect.html#libpq-connstring).
 You can find more information about this in the [Prisma docs](https://www.prisma.io/docs/concepts/database-connectors/postgresql).